AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

-We do not limit the weights update only to affine parameters of batch normalization layers, as in many other TTA methods~\cite{eata, TENT, SAR}, and we update the whole model.
-We argue that adopting only batch normalization layers does not give the model enough flexibility to perform successfully on varying domains.
-We confirm this claim experimentally in the appendix and show that updating the whole models provides the best results, compared to fine-tuning only batch-norm layers or different blocks of the model.
+We do not limit the weights update only to affine parameters of batch normalization layers, as in many other TTA methods~\cite{eata, TENT, SAR}, and we adapt the whole model.
+We argue that adapting only batch normalization layer weights does not give the model enough flexibility to perform successfully on varying domains.
+We confirm this claim experimentally in the appendix.

-The final predictions for the current test batch $\textbf{x}_t^T$ are the classes with the highest probabilities in pseudo-labels generated by the teacher model before the update.